Ask Experts Questions for FREE Help!

 It depends on if you like a strong flavor, bitter taste, light roast, etc.

-If you start with a good coffee, you'll get a good end result.
+If you start with a good coffee, you'll get a good result.
 Personally, I don't like Folgers or Maxwell House...
 I go for the gourmet coffees - I'm so bad that I am on a coffee club from K-Cup & Whole Bean Coffee, Keurig Brewers & Gifts - Green Mountain Coffee (http://www.greenmountaincoffee.com) that is automatically sent to me.

-Start with a good coffee and add syrup flavorings, cream, milk, sugar, etc. To taste.
+Start with a good coffee and add syrup flavorings, cream, milk, sugar, etc. to taste.

 My cup is: